shenguojun/DaggerExample/README.md

 Hope this small project can help you understand dagger easier.
 Have fun.

-Detail please check：https://www.jianshu.com/p/6a65b9d33fea（only Chinese version currently）
+Check here for detail：https://www.jianshu.com/p/6a65b9d33fea （only Chinese version currently）.